akeneo/pim-helpcenter/content/md/connectivity/manage-your-apps.md

 related: how-to-connect-my-pim-with-apps, connection-dashboard
 ---

-# How to manage your connected Apps
+# Manage your connected Apps

 Now that you connected one or several Apps with your Akeneo PIM, you probably want to see the list of all the connected Apps and access their settings.